Nursing Practice, D.N.P. (Post-Bachelor of Science in Nursing)

 • Responsive faculty who are nationally recognized for teaching excellence, nursing leadership, scholarly research and student mentorship

-• Faculty advisers who are individually assigned to mentor each student throughout the program
+• Faculty advisors who are individually assigned to mentor each student throughout the program

 • An online library